gcassel/Modular-Organizing-Terminology/README.md

 # Overview

-** Until 12 March 2025, iott was known as Modular Organizing Terminology (MOT), and its sole purpose was to host MOT ontology and definitions, which are now in iott's [terms](https://github.com/inclusiveorg/iot/tree/master/terms) folder. **
+Until 12 March 2025, iott was known as Modular Organizing Terminology (MOT), and its sole purpose was to host MOT ontology and definitions, which are now in iott's [terms](https://github.com/inclusiveorg/iot/tree/master/terms) folder.  _iott/terms_ reflects the root ontology in [Foundations of Modular Organizing](https://docs.google.com/document/d/1130UcjWI5iEHl8wXuladfpLHYN1JeCXWI-Xy4bu8ZL0/edit?usp=sharing) as well as many more expansive concepts.  iott/terms can be branched and forked to develop stricter and more specific (cosmolocalized) ontologies.

 The new _topics_ folder will include modular hypertexts on many interrelated subjects.
 These git files could replace much of Inclusive Organizing's use of Google Workspace.

-You can (roughly) think of _iott/terms_ as a dictionary and _iott/topics_ as an encyclopedia, bearing in mind that they're both deeply hypertextual and _topics_ may include branching commentaries.
+You can (roughly) think of _iott/terms_ as a dictionary and _iott/topics_ as an encyclopedia, bearing in mind that they're both deeply hypertextual and _topics_ may include branching authors' notes and commentaries.

 ### Terms (Terminology)
 _The following description now applies purely to iott/terms.
 (The description will be properly updated when feasible.)_